ninjakx/CPCB/README.md

 # CPCB
-Script to extracting the data from cpcb site
+Script to extract the data from cpcb site.